Saffronius/Verisynth/README.md

 # Verifying LLM Generated Policies

-This repository contains the experimental code and data accompanying our research paper on verifying LLM-generated policies.
+This repository contains the experimental code and data accompanying our research paper verifying LLM-generated policies.

 ## Overview